≡ Menu

 Taste of the Wild, Canine Formula

-Taste of Wild Canine Formula is one of the best dog foods for overweight dogs.
-The kibble made from roasted bison has an optimal amino acid profile and is rich in protein which helps build lean and healthy muscles.
+Taste of Wild Canine Formula is one of the best food for overweight dogs.
+The kibble made from roasted bison has an optimal amino acid profile and is rich in protein, which helps build lean and healthy muscles.

-This kibble comes out to be an above-average one regarding the quality of ingredients used to make it.
+This kibble comes out to be above average regarding the quality of ingredients used to make it.

 Let’s take a peek at the macros…